jessicakchong/Website/_pages/projects.md

 ## Design and Analysis of an LTE RF Uplink
 ***ECE 770 (Radio and Wireless Systems) Winter 2023 Final Project*** <br />
+(Project Manual) The objective of the project is to design an LTE transceiver link for 4G wireless systems using SystemVue simulation engine.
+The design of the transceiver will include providing the required specifications for all the RF/analog blocks in the transmitter and receiver, e.g., NF, gain, linearity and etc. The uplink is the communication link from mobile user to the base-station and downlink is the communication link from base-station to the mobile user.
+The LTE link operates in FDD mode where uplink and downlink transceiver operate at 1.92 − 1.98 GHz and 2.11 − 2.17 GHz respectively.
+The channel bandwidth can be 5, 10, 15 and 20 MHz.

 # PHYS 437 Projects
 ## [Effect of Milk Fat Content on Dielectric Properties at 200 MHz - 20 GHz](https://github.com/jessicakchong/PHYS437Project/blob/main/PHYS%20437B%20Report%20(Jessica%20Chong).pdf)